Ziph0n/Waving-Localizations/README.md

 If you're not comfortable with git, open the file to be translated on your browser, click on the pen (edit button), edit the file and click on "Pull Request"

 When you're translating a file, please put your Twitter handle at the top of the file.
-You will be credited either in the application or on the Waving website
+You will be credited either in the application or on Waving's website

 ## Languages